iLib-js/ilib-mono/README.md

 - The plugin now adds a translator comment/note for inline code so that the translator can know what the text of the self-closing components is.
+- Minimum node version to run this plugin is now v10

 ### 1.2.6